 It’s important to understand the differences between full spectrum vs broad spectrum CBD.

 In short, when oil is extracted from the hemp plant, its most natural form is Full Spectrum CBD, as it contains all of the cannabinoids; CBD, CBN, CBG, THC to name a few.
 Broad Spectrum CBD is Full Spectrum with the cannabinoid with THC removed.
-There are limited studies on the effectiveness of Broad Spectrum.

 A quick note: CBD is actually one cannabinoid or component found in Full Spectrum or Broad Spectrum Hemp Extract.
 The industry has used CBD as a term to describe Full Spectrum and Broad Spectrum.
-This has caused confusion, and this is why we want you to understand the difference so that you can look for the term Full Spectrum when buying your CBD or Full Spectrum Hemp products.
+This has caused confusion, and this is why we want you to understand the difference so that you can look for the term Full Spectrum or Broad Spectrum when buying your CBD or Full Spectrum Hemp products.

 Understanding the 3 Types of CBD